Multiple frequency-shift keying: Fundamentals

 In a M-ary signaling system like MFSK, an "alphabet" of M tones is established and the transmitter selects one tone at a time from the alphabet for transmission.
-M is usually a power of 2, so each tone transmission from the alphabet represents log_{2} M data bits.
+M is often a power of 2, so each tone transmission from the alphabet represents log_{2} M data bits.

 MFSK is classed as an M-ary orthogonal signaling scheme because each of the M tone detection filters at the receiver responds only to its tone and not at all to the others; this independence provides the orthogonality.